-Volkswagen Jetta owners have reported 14 problems related to transmission stuck in gear (under the power train category).
+Volkswagen Jetta owners have reported 17 problems related to transmission stuck in gear (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Volkswagen Jetta based on all problems reported for the Jetta.

 Car was driving on the interstate when problems began.
 When the gas pedal was pushed, the car's tach just revved up with no acceleration.
 The car began to slow down and we had to pull off the interstate.
 Upon exiting, the car seemed to be stuck in gear but would not accelerate.
 We tried switching to sport mode and manual mode but neither made a difference.
 No warning lights came on.
 Car struggled to maintain 15mph upon exiting freeway and was limped into a parking lot.
 This could have caused a very serious crash as vehicle would not accelerate or change gears.